Curriculum Overview 2017/18

 Yes although it will take some getting used to!

-We held an information meeting on Thursday 10th November for new parents to Dr Thomlinsons to find out more about the reporting system ahead of the Autumn Reports being issued.
-There is detailed information below if you could not attend the meeting.
+We hold an information meeting in the auatumn term for all new parents to Dr Thomlinsons to find out more about the reporting system ahead of the Autumn Reports being issued.
+There is detailed information below if you can not attend the meeting.